 In 2019 we conceived and launched our System Change Hive in Brighton.
 In collaboration with partners Brighton University School of Media, and ESRC STEPS Centre as participating experts in sustainability and systems thinking, the Hive is made possible by a 2 year grant from the Arts Council England.
-The System Change Hive is the UK’s first interdisciplinary creative engine room to explore zero carbon, post-capitalist futures, and the barriers to getting there.
+The System Change Hive is the UK’s first interdisciplinary creative engine room to explore rapid transformations to zero carbon futures based on well-being for all, and the barriers to getting there.
 Emerging artists and students have the opportunity to work alongside established creative mentors and technologists in virtual reality, as well as sustainability experts.
-As part of the output from the Hive, an informative art exhibition called Hidden Paths, including virtual reality experience has now been launched in October 2019.
+As part of the output from the Hive, an informative art exhibition called Hidden Paths, including virtual reality experience has now been launched in October 2019, (teaser video above).
 Visit the website and follow at systemchangehive.org

 Read the press release here